 - Fresh chili pepper.
-If you are worried about the spicy level, use red bell pepper instead of red chili pepper or skip.
-If you can't find red jalapeno or red serrano pepper, you can use 1-2 small pieces of Thai chili peppers as a replacement ingredient.
+If you are worried about the spicy level, use red bell pepper instead of red chili pepper or skip it.
+If you can't find red jalapeno or red serrano pepper, you can use 1-2 small pieces of Thai chili peppers or more as a replacement ingredient.